-Here at Cassiobury Court, all of our patients are assessed prior to admission to create a personalised treatment plan to maximise the chances of recovery.
+Here at Cassiobury Court, all of our clients are assessed prior to admission to create a personalised treatment plan to maximise the chances of recovery.

 Looking back at managing expectations, some think that hard work is not as important post treatment.
 This leads to over confidence or complacency, which can result in relapse.

-At Cassiobury Court, we offer an extensive aftercare service, providing continual support to our patients as well as introducing them to local support groups.
+At Cassiobury Court, we offer an extensive aftercare service, providing continual support to our clients as well as introducing them to local support groups.